-5.C.5 For Emission Points AA-004 through AA-006, AA-012 through AA-015, AB-007 through AB-009, AB-016, and AB-017, the permittee shall submit semiannual reports showing the hours of operation of each engine on a monthly and rolling consecutive, 12- month basis.
+5.C.5 For Emission Points AA-004 through AA-006, AA-012 through AA-015, AB-007 through AB-009, AB-016, and AB-017, and AB-027, the permittee shall submit semiannual reports showing the hours of operation of each engine on a monthly and and for each consecutive 12- month period on a rolling basis.

-5.C.6 For Emission Point AB-012, the permittee shall submit semiannual reports showing the hours of the operation of the engine in emergency and non-emergency service that are recorded through the non-resettable hour meter.
+5.C.6 For Emission Points AB-012 and AB-028, the permittee shall submit semiannual reports showing the hours of the operation of the engine in emergency and non-emergency service that are recorded through the non-resettable hour meter.
 Records must indicate the time of operation of the engine and the reason the engine was in operation during that time.